-The Old Howard 100 is a ride through three counties in Alabama's Black Belt sponsored by Samford University's Howard College of Arts and Sciences.
-This year's route will include Selma, with the final rest stop at the Selma Public Library just a few blocks from the historic Edmund Pettus Bridge.
-Proceeds from the ride will benefit Sowing Seeds of Hope, a partnership between Perry County and Alabama Cooperative Baptist Fellowship that seeks to improve the quality of life and work in Perry County through improved educational opportunities, health care, tourism, transportation and economic development.
+The Old Howard 100 is a ride through three counties in Alabama’s historic Black Belt sponsored by Samford University’s Howard College of Arts and Sciences.
+The event benefits Sowing Seeds of Hope, a partnership between Perry County and Cooperative Baptist Fellowship that seeks to enhance the quality of work and life in Perry County through improved educational opportunities, health care, tourism, transportation and economic development.

 Directions to Marion (printer friendly version):

-From Birmingham: Take I-59 South (or take I-459 and then I-59) toward Tuscaloosa (about 30 minutes) to Exit 97 (West Blocton) and turn left onto Hwy.
-11/5.
-Just under three miles, turn left at People's Bank onto Hwy.
-5. Go 44 miles and at the Judson College sign, turn right onto Lafayette Street; watch for Old Howard signs for parking on campus.
+From Birmingham, take I-59 South toward Tuscaloosa (approximately 30 minutes).
+Take Exit 97 (West Blocton) and turn left on Highway 11/5.
+In about 3 miles, turn left on Highway 5 (by People’s Bank).
+Travel 44 miles and turn right on Lafayette Street (by Judson College sign).
+Watch for Old Howard signs for parking on campus.

-Proceeding north in Hale County, riders will pass through downtown Greensboro on the broad, tree-lined Main Street with its many homes of distinctive architecture—Greek Revival, Federal, Victorian, Gothic Revival—and onto the grounds of Magnolia Grove, built circa 1838 and the ancestral home of Admiral Richmond Hobson, hero of the Spanish-American War.
-All riders then return to Marion by way of a stop in Folsom at Holmstead, Alabama's longest continually running plantation, which has been in the same family since the early 1800s.
-The 43-mile route ends back at Judson.
+Proceeding north in Hale County, riders will pass through downtown Greensboro on the broad, tree-lined Main Street with its many homes of distinctive architecture—Greek Revival, Federal, Victorian, Gothic Revival—and onto the grounds of Magnolia Grove, built c.
+1838, and the ancestral home of Admiral Richmond Hobson, hero of the Spanish-American War.
+All riders then return to Marion by way of a stop in Folsom at Morningstar Baptist Church.
+The 45-mile route ends back at Judson.

 Routes of approximately 34, 43, 75 and 101 miles are available and are fully supported with five SAG stops at historic sites.
-SAG wagon provided by Cahaba Cycles.
+SAG support provided by Cahaba Cycles and the Pell City Ham Radio Club.

 Early Registration - $35